-- 4 Patented Ocean White XT-E LED (3w each)
+- 4 Licensed Ocean White XT-E LED (3w each)

 - 2 "Fiji Blue" XT-E LEDS (deep blue/indigo) (3w each)

-- 4 x "patent pending" NP full spectrum Blue (3w each)
+- 4 x Patented NP full spectrum Blue (3w each)

 What does this mean?

-First while the EcoTech is using generally excellent emitters, the AquaRay is using newer generation emitters, including the only emitter designed SPECIFICALLY for marine reef use to obtain the essential full spectrum of required PUR (not just PAR); the Osram Olson NP Blue
+First while the EcoTech is using generally excellent emitters, the AquaRay is using patented & specifically licensed emitters, including the only emitter designed SPECIFICALLY for marine reef use to obtain the essential full spectrum of required PUR (not just PAR); the Osram Olson NP Blue.

 Reference this article including a full reef spectrogram of the Osram Olson NP Blue: